AntonC9018/uniCourse_mechanics/en/03_balls/03_lab.md

 ### 2.1.
 No mass

 - Make a function that checks if two balls collide.
-- Make a function that finds the point of collision of two objects, and the line tangent both balls at that point.
+- Make a function that finds the normal vector of collision of two objects (subtract centers)
 - Implement collision between balls.
-  Reference the formulas for finding the point of collision between two balls, calculate the line of reflection by reflecting the velocity around the tangent to that point.
+  Transfer the momentum in the direction of the normal of collision between the two colliding balls (use dot product).

+Optionally:
+- Implement substepping for more precise results.
+- Fix up the objects' positions by moving them in separate along the normal until they touch.
+- Prevent repetitive collision responses by only doing it if the objects' velocities point toward each other (use dot product).

 ### 2.2.
 Momentum